Q – How far ahead of time should I lock up a spot in the course I want?

-A – Yes we have the best one anywhere; we realize that raising teens is expensive, so we have a great payment plan.
+A – Yes we have the best anywhere; we realize that raising teens is expensive, so we have a great payment plan.
 A $99 deposit locks up a spot in the course you want, and the balance-owing can be broken down into 3 interest-free payments, each 30 days apart.
-Note: not available at certain times such as with our FlashSale, etc…
+Note: not available in certain cases such as with our FlashSale, etc…

 Q – Can I fail?

 A – No one has ever failed to achieve a combined class-mark and exam mark of 75%, our “pass-mark”.
 In a few cases, we have had to take the extra time and effort to help students achieve a 75%.
 However, students have been asked to leave, without a refund, because we as professional driver educators deem their attitude/behaviour clearly contrary to public safety and /or positive learning.
 This policy is laid out in writing (application form) before classes start.

 Q – Can I switch to another school for my driving segment after doing the classroom segment with you?